 In the Video Girl Ai manga, Ai's hair is blond (as seen in the covers).
 In the OVA, they changed it to grey.
 And not grey like silver, grey like lead.

-The anime version of Ouran High School Host Club changed Tamaki's light brown hair to blonde, probably to emphasize his French heritage.
+The anime version of Ouran High School Host Club changed Tamaki's light brown hair to blond, probably to emphasize his French heritage.
+The manga later followed suit.

-The twins hair also changed from brown to red.
+The twins' hair also changed from brown to light red.

 Tenjho Tenge's Aya had her hair go from being very dark brown in the manga, to a light ginger-blonde in the anime.